Categories: Pet Health

 You can always train your cat to redirect their scratching on something more appropriate like a scratching post, or this awesome cat DJ scratch deck.
 Cats have an instinct to scratch and often do it to maintain healthy paws and claws.
 Give them an outlet for their scratching and teach them what is off limits and you should see an improvement in their behavior.

 Nail clipping is one way to curb cat scratching and its effects.
-There are a wide variety of nail clippers out there to give your cat nice manicure that should reduce their ability to tear apart your couch.
+There are a wide variety of nail clippers out there to give your cat a nice manicure that should reduce their ability to tear apart your couch.
 There are also tools to help shape your pets nails after you cut them to make sure your cat’s balance isn’t affected.

 Click following link for video on Trimming Cat Claws